msw2005/Bone-Fracture-Diagnosis-Using-CNN-Algorithm/README.md

 Configure model parameters

-Train and evaluate the CNN models
+Train and evaluate the CNN models,

 Visualize results and generate reports;